-- 1350 In addition to direct settings for charging and discharging storage, utilities and storage system providers - indicated a requirement for a mode in which the ESS manages its own charging and discharging.
-The idea for - this function is that the storage system is provided with a signal indicative of the price (or value) of energy. - 1353 The storage system then manages its own decisions about when to charge and discharge, and at what levels. - 1354 This kind of autonomous approach allows that the storage system might be taking into account a range of - owner preferences and settings, such as considerations of battery life expectancy, anticipation of bad - 1356 weather /outage, and predictions regarding real-time energy price swings.
-It enables battery system - 1357 providers to develop innovative learning algorithms and predictive algorithms to optimize asset value for the - owner rather than leaving these algorithms to another entity that may not understand the battery system's - 1359 capabilities and limitations as well.
+1350 In addition to direct settings for charging and discharging storage, utilities and storage system providers indicated a requirement for a mode in which the ESS manages its own charging and discharging.
+The idea for 1351 1352 this function is that the storage system is provided with a signal indicative of the price (or value) of energy.
+1353

+- The storage system then manages its own decisions about when to charge and discharge, and at what levels. - 1354 This kind of autonomous approach allows that the storage system might be taking into account a range of - 1355 owner preferences and settings, such as considerations of battery life expectancy, anticipation of bad - 1356 weather /outage, and predictions regarding real-time energy price swings.
+It enables battery system - providers to develop innovative learning algorithms and predictive algorithms to optimize asset value for the 1357 - 1358 owner rather than leaving these algorithms to another entity that may not understand the battery system's - 1359 capabilities and limitations as well.

-1360 13.8.3 Description of Function
+1361 13.8.3.1 General ESS Settings

-- The price-based charge/discharge function will utilize the same general ESS settings identified in the direct - charge/discharge function (i.e. only one set of these settings will exist in the unit).
-This includes Maximum - 1364 Intermittency Ramp Rate, Minimum Reserve for Storage, Maximum Storage Charge Rate, and Maximum - 1365 Storage Discharge Rate.
+1362 The price-based charge/discharge function will utilize the same general ESS settings identified in the direct 1363 charge/discharge function (i.e. only one set of these settings will exist in the unit).
+This includes Maximum Intermittency Ramp Rate, Minimum Reserve for Storage, Maximum Storage Charge Rate, and Maximum 1364 1365 Storage Discharge Rate.